eduardofischermath/homemade_graphs/ISSUES.md

 but instead be generated from prior values.
 (And when they are low enough, deallocate them).

-Estimate: for 25 vertices, those cached results occupy about 1.6 GB RAM.
+Estimate: for 25 vertices, those cached results used to occupy about 1.6 GB RAM.
+New method is slightly smaller (1.3 GB RAM), but other changes allow for deallocation after bitmasks of smaller size are no longer useful.

+## ISSUE #0063 OPEN

+To improve StateDigraphSolveTSP further on memory consumption, use built-in array or Numpy's array to store data with tabulation process (when omitting minimizing path).
+In this case, would need a way to deal with infinity, maybe a second, Boolean array.